Kelsey Stevenson

 Kelsey Stevenson (born 29 May 1990) is a Canadian tennis player.

-Stevenson has a career high ATP singles ranking of 654 achieved on 30 November 2020.
-He also has a career high doubles ranking of 196 achieved on 20 May 2024.
+Stevenson has a career high ATP singles ranking of No. 654 achieved on 30 November 2020 and a career high doubles ranking of No. 196 achieved on 20 May 2024.
 Stevenson spent a lot of 2024 as the number one professional doubles player in Canada.

 Stevenson has won 1 ATP Challenger doubles title at the 2022 Winnipeg National Bank Challenger with Billy Harris.
 He has also won 1 ITF Futures singles title as well as 7 ITF Futures events in doubles.

 Stevenson made his ATP tour main draw debut at the 2023 National Bank Open, where he was granted a wildcard entry into the men's doubles draw alongside fellow Canadian Benjamin Sigouin.
 The pair lost in the first round to former No. 1 Nicolas Mahut and Canadian Vasek Pospisil 5–7, 4–6.
 Stevenson was named to the Canada Davis Cup team for the first time in his career during the group stage in September 2023.